MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 ## Verify results
 You can query your search index after processing concludes to test your solution.

-Run a query against the index to check the results.
+To check the results, run a query against the index.
 Use [Search Explorer](search-explorer.md) as a search client, or any tool that sends HTTP requests.
 The following query selects fields that contain the output of markdown section nonvector content and its vector.

 ```http
 POST /indexes/[index name]/docs/search?api-version=[api-version]